-Friday, July 17, 2020
+Friday, July 14, 2023

-In 1999, Laurel Run covered all of New York State.
+In 1999, the Laurel Run covered all of New York State.
 Relay runners set out from eight different parts of the State, and some six weeks later the eight relay legs came together in Albany for a grand finale.
 Laurel Run had passed through every county in the State, and more than 20,000 people participated.

 The various legs of the Laurel Run flay relay are typically 1 to 3 miles in length, and many people opt to run more than one leg.
 In Fredonia, employees of the Lakeview Shock Incarceration Correctional Facility join the relay, and they lead the runners to the finish while jogging in cadence.